geoffreyweal/RGME/README.md

 ## Troubleshooting

 1. Check that you are able to download and unzip the gauopen_v2.zip program from Gaussian.
+If you can't do this, you will not be able to run the ``setup_GauOpen.sh`` script during installation.

 ```
 curl https://gaussian.com/g16/gauopen_v2.zip -o gauopen_v2.zip